top of page

 Communication & Cooperation

-Courts expect parents to communicate in away that is respectful, child-focused, and practical.
+Courts expect parents to communicate in a way that is respectful, child-focused, and practical.
 Parents do not have to be friends, but they must be able to share essential information about the child's education, health, routines, and needs.

 Judges often evaluate: